minqiaowang/hybrid-adg/deploy-adg-asm/deploy-adg-asm.md

 7. Shutdown the database

-    - First collect the configuration of the database for future reference, replace the `ORCL_nrt1d4` with the standby DB_UNIQUE_NAME.
+    - First collect the configuration of the database for future reference, replace the `ORCL_nrt1d4` with the standby `DB_UNIQUE_NAME`.

    ```
    <copy>srvctl config database -d ORCL_nrt1d4 > /tmp/ORCL_nrt1d4.config</copy>